DiegoSVBrito/DiegoSVBrito/ReadMe.md

-- 🧗‍♂️ I’m currently working as a Data Analyst at Data Mundo
+- 🧗‍♂️ I’m currently a Data Analyst at Data Mundo
-- :computer: Now I' am  on a personal task doing some exploratory data analysis about the Dolar and Real scenarios trough each preseidential term.
+- :computer: Now I' am  learning some pipe line skills and data engineering.
 - 🏦 I’m looking for new tools to learn, specially those designed to creating better pipelines.
 - 📫 How to reach me: santiagoariel@gmail.com
 - 🎫 Portfolio: https://www.datascienceportfol.io/diegosvbrito.